tringo286/DSA-in-Python/03_Linked_List/01_Singly_Linked_List/README.md

 - Delete elements by value or position.
 - Traverse the list and display its contents.
 - Search for an element in the list.
-- Check if the list is empty.
+- Update an element in the list.